 Annnd then you get called out.

-Let’s not forget what you’re doing is illegal.
+Let’s not forget what you’re doing is technically illegal.
+(But also just a dick move.)

 The stolen content you posted can be flagged, reported, taken down, etc..
 Your accounts can even be deactivated.
 If you continue to be an a**hole and piss off an artist who has a good lawyer, legal action can be taken.